Edward J. Lewis

-Edward J. "Eddie" Lewis (May 30, 1937 – November 30, 2006) was an American businessman and philanthropist.
+Edward J. "Eddie" Lewis (May 30, 1937 – November 30, 2006) was an American businessman, investor, and philanthropist.

 Early life and education

 Lewis was born in Ellwood City, Pennsylvania, the son of Eugene Lebowitz, a Hungarian Jewish immigrant who lost family members to the Holocaust.
 After graduating from the Wharton School at the University of Pennsylvania and the University of Pennsylvania Law School on a full scholarship, he embarked upon a brief law career in Philadelphia before moving back to his native Pittsburgh.
 On the advice of his father, Lewis changed his name from Lebowitz to Lewis to avoid antisemitism.

 Career

 In the mid-1960s, Lewis joined the Don Mark Realty, a partnership founded by his father; his brother-in-law, Mark Mason; Harold “Harry” Soffer; and Soffer's son; Donald Soffer.
 Lewis quickly assumed leadership of the family firm, which would later be renamed Oxford Development Company.
 In 1965, at age 28, Lewis and his partners embarked on an ambitious project to develop South Hills Village, Pittsburgh’s first indoor mall and one of the first two-story enclosed shopping malls in the United States.

 In 1967, with funding from the John Hancock Life Insurance Company, Oxford Development partnered with the Arlen Realty and Development Corporation to form the DonArl Partnership and bought 785 acres of mostly swampland in South Florida for $6 million.
 Originally named Turnberry, they renamed the site Aventura from the Spanish word for "adventure" after Lewis reportedly remarked "What an adventure this is going to be."
 Lewis and his partners set about to build an upper class development centered around the Aventura Country Club with a golf course designed by architect Robert Trent Jones.
 The project required that they drain the swamps (to the ire of environmental activists) and re-zone the property from residential single family to high-rise development (to the ire of controlled-growth advocates).
 With the support of then governor, Claude Kirk, the development went ahead.
 In 1969, Metro-Dade County approved the 23,900 condo unit master plan which included the construction of a fire station, a library, and a causeway to Sunny Isles Beach.
 They completed the first stage in 1970 and by 1977 had completed the golf course and added another 4,000 units.
 The venture was very profitable as they purchased land at $5,000 and acre and sold plots for as high as $2 million an acre in 1981.